mikexcohen/ML4LLM_book/README.md

 This repository contains all Python code and Jupyter notebooks for the 50 projects in the book.
 Each project includes:

-- **Helper notebook**: Incomplete code with guidance to work through the project yourself
+- **Helper notebook**: Incomplete code to work through the projects yourself (hints and guidance are in the book).
-- **Solutions notebook**: Complete, working implementation with detailed explanations
+- **Solutions notebook**: Complete, working implementation corresponding to the detailed explanations in the book.

 All code runs on Google Colab, so you don't need to install anything locally or manage library configurations.